William E. Johnson (prohibitionist): Biography

+A news agency photograph of Johnson in April 1920.

 After resigning from federal service, he moved to Kansas and began working with the Anti-Saloon League.
 There "he developed some of the tactics that would later be widely used in the Anti-Saloon League.
 For example, he wrote to wet leaders falsely claiming to be a brewer and asked for advice on how to defeat temperance activists.
 He then published the letters he received to embarrass and discredit his opposition."

 Johnson served as managing editor of 35 Anti-Saloon League publications between 1912 and 1926 before becoming manager and then director of the London office of the World League Against Alcoholism.
 He was a member of the International Temperance Committee of Fifty in Paris (1919) and was also a delegate to the fourteenth International Anti-Alcoholic Congress in Milan (1913) and Tartu (1926).

 In addition to his work within the United States, Johnson toured internationally to promote Prohibition.
 On 13 November 1919, he was captured by a mob of medical students while at a speaking engagement at Essex Hall and paraded through the streets of London on a stretcher before being rescued by police.
 During the ragging, Johnson was struck by an object thrown from the crowd and lost his right eye after physicians were unable to repair the resulting damage.
 In April 1921, Johnson was booed into silence at Toronto's Massey Hall and at a rally in downtown Windsor while campaigning for tightening Ontario's prohibition laws.
 The big Windsor crowd—in a city at the hub of "rumrunner" smuggling—was so hostile that Johnson had to be surrounded by police and escorted to Detroit.

 Johnson retired from public life in 1930, returning to his family farm in Chenango County, New York, until his death on 2 February 1945.